Pretty violet syrup made from our spring flowers creates a tasty Aviation cocktail.

 And sometimes you’ll find an example of local fauna hanging out in your flower patch.

 The violet syrup is properly a simple syrup, and the process couldn’t be simpler.
 Mix water and sugar, infuse with violet flowers for color and flavor, and heat just until the sugar melts.
 While we have both purple and white violets, we really only want the purple ones for the syrup.
 For 2 cups of syrup, you’ll want to pick about 4 cups of violets, give or take.
 Go through them and remove any stems, leaves, and even the green bulb at the bottom.
 The less green you have in the mix, the brighter the syrup will be.
 Once the petals are separated, you’ll have about 2 generous cups of them.

 You can discard the petals and add the violet water back into the heat-proof bowl, along with 1 cup of sugar.
-Place the bowl on top of a medium pot so that the bowl rests on the rim, and add about an inch of water to the pot.
+Place the bowl on top of a medium pot so the bowl rests on the rim, and add an inch of water to the pot.
 Make sure that the bottom of the bowl isn’t directly touching the water.
 Bring the water in the pot up to a low simmer.
 Heat the syrup mixture gently, stirring often, just until the sugar melts.

 Don’t let the syrup boil or you’ll lose the vibrant color.
 It should be quite a brilliant violet-blue color.
 Take it off the heat and add just a 1/8 teaspoon of lemon juice, which will turn the color a little more purple.
 Keep adding drops of lemon juice until the color is where you want it to be (we ended up using about 1/4 teaspoon).
 Let the syrup cool to room temperature, then transfer it to a clean glass storage jar.
 The syrup will keep in the refrigerator for up to 6 months.